AI Video Caption Generator: Create Captions Online for Free

 Yes.
 You can generate captions in one language and translate them into others using built-in video translator features for accurate captions.

 Yes.
-Captions increase viewing time, accessibility, and comprehension, especially on social platforms where videos autoplay without sound.
+Captions increase watch time, accessibility, and comprehension, especially on social platforms where videos autoplay without sound.

 Yes.
 You can export videos with embedded captions or download subtitle files for different platforms like YouTube or Vimeo.